 Funder: Robert Wood Johnson Foundation

-Despite the influential role Medicaid leaders play, few opportunities exist to support the leadership development of state Medicaid directors and their senior teams.
-The Medicaid Leadership Institute (MLI), established by the Center for Health Care Strategies (CHCS), is uniquely positioned to support Medicaid directors in cultivating the necessary skills to successfully lead their programs and impact key health outcomes.
-With support from the Robert Wood Johnson Foundation, 65 state Medicaid directors and their senior teams from states across the political spectrum have participated in MLI since 2009.
+Despite the influential role of Medicaid leaders, few opportunities exist to support their professional development.
+The Medicaid Leadership Institute (MLI), established by the Center for Health Care Strategies (CHCS), is uniquely positioned to support Medicaid directors in strengthening the necessary skills to successfully lead their programs and impact key health outcomes.
+With support from the Robert Wood Johnson Foundation, 83 state Medicaid directors and their senior teams from states across the political spectrum have participated in MLI since 2009.

-• A competency-based leadership model: Fellows and their senior managers will receive expert training through a curriculum grounded in a competency-based core leadership framework.
-This training includes a focus on inclusive leadership aiming to strengthen support for leaders’ self-awareness, accountability for their biases, and commitment to empowering others.
+• A competency-based leadership model: Fellows and their senior managers receive expert training through a curriculum grounded in a competency-based core leadership framework.
 This framework will guide core leadership topics, including personal leadership and self-management; setting and managing strategic direction; engaging and motivating people; practicing good public administration; and driving and delivering results.

 • Individualized leadership coaching for Fellows and select senior staff: Each Fellow is assigned a leadership coach for themselves and three members of their senior team.
 Coaching is designed to help the Fellows and team members translate learned competencies into their daily practice.

 • Alumni connections and mentorship: Each Fellow will be assigned an MLI alumnus who will be available as a mentor throughout the fellowship period.
-Alumni will support Fellows in exercising their leadership skills, addressing challenges, and offer advice and direction on their leadership projects.
+Alumni will support Fellows in exercising their leadership skills, addressing challenges, and offering advice on their leadership projects.

 How to Apply